OVERVIEW OF THE INTERNATIONAL ACCOUNTS

-Australia’s international accounts statistics presented in this chapter, which cover both the balance of payments and the international investment position, are compiled in accordance with international statistical standards as defined in the fifth edition of the International Monetary Fund’s Balance of Payments Manual.
+Australia's international accounts statistics, which cover both the balance of payments and the international investment position, are compiled in accordance with international statistical standards as defined in the fifth edition of the International Monetary Fund's Balance of Payments Manual.
 The concepts of residency, transactions, valuation and time of recording are common to the balance of payments and international investment position statistics.

 The balance of payments accounts, which present systematically the economic transactions between Australia and the rest of the world, incorporate four types of economic transactions.
 The first involves the provision of real resources, that is, transactions in goods, services and income.
 The second involves the provision of financial resources, that is, financial assets and liabilities.
 The third covers those one-sided transactions of a current nature (described as current transfers) that are offsets to transactions in current real or financial resources undertaken without an exchange.
 Current transfers are not associated with, nor do they finance, fixed assets.
 For example, famine relief, whether in cash or in kind, would have its offset in current transfers.
 The fourth type is capital transfers that offset transactions undertaken, without exchange, in fixed assets or in their financing.
 For example, the provision of foreign aid funds to build roads is classified as a capital transfer.